library(powergrid)

 Installation

-As stata_secutrial is just code rather than a package, you can copy the files from GitHub and use then in you project.
+As stata_secutrial is just code rather than a package, you can copy the files from GitHub and use them in your project.
 Towards the top of the GitHub page is a green code button.
 Click that and choose download ZIP.
 You can then unzip the files to your working directory.

 SwissASR - simplified annual safety reports with R